Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 # EngageIDE
 EngageIDE is an IDE for building PC desktop GUI apps
-based on a simple keyboard-focused GUI called EngageUI.
+based on the EngageUI source-code toolkit.
 EngageIDE is implemented using the cross-platform wxWidgets libraries.
 EngageIDE can be used to produce apps in C++ using wxWidgets and the EngageUI toolkit
 that run on Linux, Windows and OSX through a single codebase.